PowerShell/PowerShell/KNOWNISSUES.md

 cannot resolve `[Shell32.ShellFolderItem]` for FullCLR builds.
 This must be fixed ASAP.

-## `ImplicitRemotingCommands.cs`

-The file `monad\src\commands\utility\ImplicitRemotingCommands.cs` has been removed temporarily from `Microsoft.PowerShell.Commands.Utility` because it does not build on Core PowerShell, and cannot be guarded with preprocessor directives due to the use of here-strings that contain lines starting with `#`, which breaks the preprocessor.

 ## `Microsoft.Management.Infrastructure.Native`

 Windows builds currently use the native stub; this should be replaced with